Politics of Kazakhstan: Executive branch

-The president is elected by popular vote for a five-year term.
-The prime minister and first deputy prime minister are appointed by the president.
-Council of Ministers is also appointed by the president.
+The president is elected by popular vote for a unrenewable seven-year term.
+He may appoint the vice president, who fulfills the role of acting President of Kazakhstan in the absence of the president.
+The prime minister and first deputy prime minister are appointed by the president as well.
+The Council of Ministers is also appointed by the president.
 President Nazarbayev expanded his presidential powers by decree: only he can initiate constitutional amendments, appoint and dismiss the government, dissolve Parliament, call referendums at his discretion, and appoint administrative heads of regions and cities.

 The president is the head of state.
 He also is the commander in chief of the armed forces and may veto legislation that has been passed by the Parliament.
 President Nursultan Nazarbayev, who was in office since Kazakhstan became independent, won a new 7-year term in the 1999 election that the Organization for Security and Cooperation in Europe said fell short of international standards.
 A major political opponent, former prime minister Akezhan Kazhegeldin, was prohibited from running against the president because he had attended an unauthorized meeting of "the movement for free elections".
 On top of this the election was unconstitutionally called two years ahead of schedule.
 Free access to the media is also denied to opposing opinions.
 In 2002 a law set very stringent requirements for the maintenance of legal status of a political party, which lowered the number of legal parties from 19 in 2002 to 8 in 2003.
 The prime minister, who serves at the pleasure of the president, chairs the Cabinet of Ministers and serves as Kazakhstan's head of government.
 There are three deputy prime ministers and 16 ministers in the Cabinet.
 Bakhytzhan Sagintayev became the Prime Minister in September 2016.

 Legislative branch

-The legislature, known as the Parliament (Parliament), has two chambers.
-The Lower House Assembly (Mazhilis) has 107 seats, elected for a four-year term, 98 seats are from party lists, 9 - from Assembly of People.
+Until 2026, Kazakhstan had a bicameral legislature, known as the Parliament of Kazakhstan.
+The Lower House Assembly (Mazhilis) had 107 seats, elected for a four-year term, 98 seats are from party lists, 9 - from Assembly of People.
 All MPs are elected for 5 years.
 The Upper House Senate has 47 members, 40 of whom are elected for six-year terms in double-seat constituencies by the local assemblies, half renewed every two years, and 7 presidential appointees.
 In addition, ex-presidents are ex officio senators for life.

 Majilis deputies and the government both have the right of legislative initiative, though most legislation considered by the Parliament is proposed by the government.
-Several deputies are elected from the Assembly of People of Kazakhstan.
+Several deputies were elected from the Assembly of People of Kazakhstan.

+In 2026, a constitutional amendment replaced the Parliament with a unicameral legislature known as the Kurultai.